btcpayserver/btcpayserver-doc/docs/RPi3.md

 ./load-utxo-set.sh
 ```

 FastSync currently takes about 30 minutes on a high-speed internet connection.
-After FastSync finishes, run the following command to restart BTCPayServer:
+After FastSync finishes, run the following command to restart BTCPay Server:

 ```bash
 cd ../..